“The greater the obstacle, the more glory in overcoming it” —Molière

-Events like the Warrior Dash, Spartan Race, and Tough Mudder have become well-known parts of the modern recreational scene for those who find the sweat and dirt of actual competition more satisfying than watching others compete from the comfort of home.
+Events like the Warrior Dash, Spartan Race, and Tough Mudder have become well-known parts of the modern recreational scene for those who find the sweat and dirt of real competition more satisfying than watching others compete from the comfort of home.

 The obstacle course, like nearly everything in our physical culture, trace their origins to the military and the building of better warriors, but not many of us consider the similarities between traversing an obstacle course and the planning and implementation of your retirement strategy.